TritonDataCenter/manta-medusa/README.md

 # manta-medusa

+This repository is part of the Joyent Manta project.
+For contribution guidelines, issues, and general documentation, visit the main [Manta][manta] project page.

 This repository contains the reflector server and in-job agent components of Medusa, the interactive session engine for the Joyent [Manta][manta] storage and compute system.
 Manta is an object storage system built to run